MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-thirdparty-integration.md

 ## Design considerations

 Integration between Operations Manager and other monitoring and management products is commonly configured between a single management server and the other management product.
 Or in other cases, between multiple management servers or specifying the Operations Manager management group name.
-Support for multiple, connected management groups is not supported, and each management group will need to install a separate instance of the connector for each management group.
+Support for multiple, connected management groups isn't supported, and each management group will need to install a separate instance of the connector for each management group.
 This includes integration between System Center Orchestrator, VMM, and Service Manager.

 When planning for service continuity, it's important to evaluate and determine the risks, impact, and recovery options for your Operations Manager deployment to support your service level targets.